Anchiornis: Paleobiology

+Disputed flight capability

 Anchiornis is notable for its proportionally long forelimbs, which measured 80% of the total length of the hindlimbs.
 This is similar to the condition in early avians such as Archaeopteryx, and the authors pointed out that long forelimbs are necessary for flight.
 Anchiornis also had a more avian wrist than other non-avialan theropods.
 The authors initially speculated that it would have been possible for Anchiornis to fly or glide.
 However, further finds showed that the wings of Anchiornis, while well-developed, were short when compared to later species like Microraptor, with relatively short primary feathers that had rounded, symmetrical tips, unlike the pointed, aerodynamically proportioned feathers of Microraptor.

 A 2016 study of potential flight performance in early paravians concluded that while juvenile Anchiornis specimens may have been able to use their wings to assist running up an incline, and could possibly have achieved flapping flight if a very high-angle flapping wing stroke was used, the larger adult specimens would not have gained any aerodynamic benefit from their wings—they were simply too heavy compared to their total wing area.
 The same study found that flapping the wings while running would have resulted in a small (10%) increase to its running speed.
 Similarly, use of the wings during leaping would have resulted in a 15 to 20% increase in height and distance.
 Notably, Anchiornis seems to have lacked a breastbone (sternum), which may have been made of cartilage rather than bone, as in more primitive theropods.

+In 2025, Kiat and colleagues examined nine specimens which preserved 20-28 primary feathers and three series of primary covert feathers, which were different from modern volant (flight-capable) birds that have 9-11 primary feathers two series of primary coverts.
+They determined that the wings of Anchiornis lacked symmetry and grew inconsistently, suggesting that it performed irregular moulting similar to that of secondarily flightless birds, which is different from sequential moulting by modern volant birds and some non-avian pennaraptorans (i.e. Microraptor and confuciusornithiforms), indicating that Anchiornis was also probably flightless.